bwhitman/onsen/docs/index.md

 The screen should light up saying "Onsen Tamago Pro"!
 After a few seconds, it should show a clock, the current preset, and the start time.
 The clock should be correct and moving.

-If this **doesn't** happen, stop, check your work, and if it is still not working, give Brian a call.
+If this **doesn't** happen, stop, check that the connections are right, and if it is still not working, give Brian a call.

 If it did happen, _great!_.
 Now let's test the temperature sensor.
 Press the "up" arrow button on the 4-way button pad.
 The screen should turn red, say "Heating", and the number on the right should be showing the current temperature the sensor is detecting, in celsius.
 If it is just laying on the table, it should say 22 or so.
 Hold it in your hand or breathe on it that number should slowly go up.
 If that works, _great!_.
-If it doesn't, or the temperature says 85 or 0 or something weird, stop, check your work and call Brian.
+If it doesn't, or the temperature says 85 or 0 or something weird, stop, check your connections again!

 ![6](pics/6.jpg){:class="img-responsive" width="800px"}

 Unplug the USB cable from either end for your next and last step!

 ### Step 6: Wire up the rice cooker.

+I know the board is getting a little crowded, but we just have two more wires to put in there!

 The **COOKER** and **TAIL** need to be connected now.
 The **TAIL** has a big power plug in, and big power plug out, and then two small wires coming out of its side, one black, and one white.
 The small wires are the way the **MCU** tells the rice cooker to turn on and off.